Last updated: May 3, 2026

 What it is: A practical guide to finding free or low-cost equipment through community loan closets, reuse programs, and insurance.
 What it is not: A promise that your local program has the item today, or a substitute for medical fitting, safety guidance, or plan rules.

-Under Medicare’s definition of durable medical equipment, durable medical equipment (DME) is reusable equipment used for a medical reason in the home and expected to last at least three years.
-Medicare also says common home medical supplies, such as bandages and gauze, usually are not covered under Part B. That matters because many people search for “free medical equipment” when they actually need both equipment and supplies, and those are often handled through different systems.
+Under Medicare DME coverage rules, durable medical equipment is reusable equipment used for a medical reason in the home and expected to last at least three years.
+Medicare also says common home medical supplies, such as bandages and gauze, usually are not covered under Part B. That matters because many people search for “free medical equipment” when they actually need both equipment and supplies.
+Those are often handled through different systems.

 Quick facts

-• Medicare Advantage: Plans must cover the same medically necessary DME categories as Original Medicare, but supplier networks and costs can differ by plan, as explained in Medicare’s official DME booklet.
+- Medicare Advantage: Plans must cover the same medically necessary DME categories as Original Medicare, but supplier networks and costs can differ by plan.
+Medicare explains this in its official DME booklet.

-• Every state has a path: The ACL-funded AT3 Center lists every state and territory’s Assistive Technology Act program and whether it offers device loan or reutilization.
+- Every state has a path: The AT3 Center lists every state and territory’s Assistive Technology Act program and whether it offers device loan or reutilization.

 What to do first

-• Step 4: If Medicare or a plan may cover it, ask the doctor or treating provider to send an order to a Medicare-enrolled supplier or to your plan’s in-network supplier.
+- Step 4: If Medicare or a health plan may cover it, ask the doctor or treating provider to send an order to a Medicare-enrolled supplier or to your plan’s in-network supplier.

 What to gather or know first